hockettse/coronavirus/INFORMATION.md

 ## Information

-Below is a collection of information on dat and how to embed charts.
+Below is a collection of information on data and how to embed charts.

  - If you need guidance on how to get the tracker up and running, please see the [Getting Started](GETSTARTED.md) page.
  - If you need information on the overarching goals of the project, please see the [Home](README.md) page.